 Please visit here for more information and to apply.

 External Applicants: (including current employees of other Cornell Cooperative Extension Associations) Please refer to Applying for a Job (External Candidate) for additional guidance.

 Internal Applicants: Current employees of the Cornell Cooperative Extension Association indicated in this job posting are considered internal applicants; please refer to Applying for a Job (Internal Candidate) for additional guidance.

 The Association may make reasonable accommodations to enable applicants to participate in the hiring process and employees to perform the essential functions of their job.
 If you require an accommodation so that you may participate in the selection process you are encouraged to contact Cornell Cooperative Extension Administrative Systems at (607) 255-2117, or via email at: firstname.lastname@example.org.

 We would like to thank you for your interest in completing a 4-H internship with Cornell Cooperative Extension of Madison County!

-The 4-H department in Madison County consists of two educators who are fairly new!
-Chelsea Jones started in December and Jessica Spaulding started this past June.
-We are lucky to have two 4-H Alumni from two different counties who are extremely passionate about 4-H and our Madison County program.
-They have many new ideas that they are in the works of planning for the upcoming year and look forward to being able to work with interns who will be able to bring a whole new array of ideas to the table.
+The 4-H department in Madison County consists of an educator who is fairly new!
+Jessica Spaulding started this past June.
+We are lucky to have an 4-H Alumna from a different county who is extremely passionate about 4-H and our Madison County program.
+She has many new ideas that she is in the works of planning for the upcoming year and looks forward to being able to work with interns who will be able to bring a whole new array of ideas to the table.

 As some of you may know, we are currently in our planning stages of our 4-H year (starting October 1st).
 We are planning events such as horse bowl and hippology, dairy bowl, equine and dairy 101, public presentations, horse communications, STEM programming, next year’s fair, clinics, speakers, trips with the youth, our yearly banquet, and SO MUCH MORE!